 Anywho, “Sixth Sense” combines the elements of politics and the idol industry without including the themes of depression and anxiety, at least not overtly.
 The video mainly revolves around a protest, where an authoritarian regime is gearing up to attack unarmed protesters.
 These unarmed protesters, in true K-Pop fashion, protest through dance.
 Peppered through the video are vignettes with each of the four members.
 Ga-In is sitting in a chair, wearing a military jacket and having her wrists bound.
 Narsha is in a pen of some sort, surrounded by cameras and lights, walking around on all fours.
 Jea Kim is lying in a pool, being rained on, also with tied wrists.
 And Miryo is chained in front of some microphones.

 Immediately we get a sense of some sort of mythos that we don’t know the details of.
-Judging from the visual context, all four of them are prisoners of this regime, and judging from the fact that the military force is entirely male and Narsha is sexualized as a pet, there are themes of exploitation of women.
+Judging from the visual context, all four of them are prisoners of this regime.
+Judging from the fact that the military force is entirely male, the overarching theme is exploitation of women.
 However, the mass synchronicity of this military is very visually reminiscent of videos of North Korean soldiers.
 The clothing is also fairly contemporary; the only thing that seems particularly futuristic is Miryo’s red coat and thats only because it’s leather.
+Narsha’s character is particularly interesting because she’s hyper-sexualized, yet visibly torn between enjoying the attention that results from that and joining the protest.

 There’s also Miryo’s role as being the spokesperson and rapper.
 Rap is often where the anger and resentment in a song comes out, but also is one of the most easily accessible modes of musical storytelling.
 As the rap speeds up, so too does her discontent increase, until she rips out of her chains.
-I parallel this imagery to idol culture because she is literally forced to be a spokesperson in this scene.
-She’s forced to speak for this regime presumably – she isn’t speaking for the revolution, that’s for the dance part.
+I compare this imagery to idol culture because of the shackles.
+She’s forced to speak for this regime, not the revolution – that’s for the dance part.
 She’s speaking for the people who oppress her.
-That’s not unlike an idol who is being put onstage by a record company that doesn’t care about them.
-I am not making any accusations towards any company in particular, I am dressing a systematic issue.
+You can draw a parallel between her and an idol put onstage by a record company that doesn’t care about them.
+(I am not making any accusations towards any company in particular, I am dressing a systemic issue.)

 “Sixth Sense” is an excellent video for its use of politics and its commentary on idol culture.
 But let’s go in the opposite direction – something with very few political connotations, but one that covers anxiety, depression, and tragedy.